Many debates have been had over what the biggest problem facing Blacks around the world is, and outside of unity the answer is clear.

 You can escape this fate and learn to do for self by producing, marketing, and selling goods and services based on your passion, hobby, or your recognition of an unfulfilled need.
 It won’t always be fun and there is some risk involved in living outside of “the matrix”, but you will be rewarded with true independence and a valuable legacy that can be passed on for generations.

-Look at “Chinatowns” as well as Jewish, Mexican, and Somalian neighborhoods.
+Look at “Chinatowns”, Jewish, Mexican, and other immigrant neighborhoods.
 All of these communities start with nothing, build businesses based on their cultures, and build their neighborhoods and communities to the point that the local language even changes (you can always tell what part of the city you are in by the language of the store signs!).

 These communities consist, first, of religious establishments, restaurants and grocery stores and eventually diversify into family clinics, clothing stores, general supply stores, bookstores, entertainment venues, and service provision offices.